Kitware/trame-cookiecutter/README.md

 │   │   └── windows/*              # On Windows
-│   └── docker/*                 # How to create docker image for cloud service deployment ├── examples                   # (App option) Usage example of your application │   └── jupyter                  # Inside a Jupyter notebook ├── setup.cfg                  # Configuration file for your Python package ├── setup.py                   # Python package entry point ├── tests/*                    # Testing infrastructure
+│   └── docker/*                 # How to create docker image for cloud service deployment ├── examples                   # (App option) Usage example of your application │   └── jupyter/*                # Notebook to use inside Jupyter ├── setup.cfg                  # Configuration file for your Python package ├── setup.py                   # Python package entry point ├── tests/*                    # Testing infrastructure